Free, Confidential Zoom Room* at the District

 With the onset of the pandemic caused by COVID-19, many businesses and services became accessible only online, almost overnight.
 For some, that's just wonderful, and for others, not so much.
-Some households don't have access to wi-fi services or connectivity, computer equipment, cameras, or smart phones.
-Some households may also have a lack of confidence in navigating online services, utilizing computer devices of all kinds such as smart phones, ipads, tablets, notebooks, PCs, Macs, or who are unfamiliar with the terms used in a virtual setting.
+Some households don't have access to Wi-Fi services or connectivity, computer equipment, cameras, or smart phones.
+Some households may also have a lack of confidence in navigating online services, utilizing computer devices of all kinds such as smart phones, iPads, tablets, notebooks, PCs, Macs, or who are unfamiliar with the terms used in a virtual setting.

 If you do not have access to all the required computer equipment or devices to access services virtually, please consider making an appointment with the Camarillo Health Care District Zoom Room Program.
-The Zoom Room Program provides a confidential setting equipped with the necessary computer components and services to help you conduct virtual calls for such activities as medical provider calls, attorney calls, family fun and connectivity calls (birthdays, anniversaries, births, weddings, etc), or other online services to conduct activities of daily living (online grocery shopping or the arrangement of other online services.
+The Zoom Room Program provides a confidential setting equipped with the necessary computer components and services to help you conduct virtual calls for such activities as medical provider calls, attorney calls, family fun and connectivity calls (birthdays, anniversaries, births, weddings, etc), or other online services to conduct activities of daily living, including grocery shopping or the arrangement of other online services.

-*Filters are in place on the equipment to restrict inappropriate use and any inappropriate use will result in denial of use
+*Filters are in place on the equipment to restrict inappropriate use and any inappropriate use will result in denial of use.